THScoach/catchbarrels-pwa/nextjs_space/docs/social-media-brand-kit-phase2.md

 ## Success Criteria

-### Phase 2 Complete When:
+### Phase 2 Complete ✅
 ✅ All 25 assets generated and delivered
 ✅ Assets organized in project directory
 ✅ Documentation complete and comprehensive
+✅ Interactive asset preview gallery created
+✅ CDN URLs provided for all assets
+✅ Ready for immediate deployment

+### Deployment Pending:
-✅ Social media profiles updated with new assets
+⏳ Social media profiles updated with new assets
-✅ Content calendar created for 30 days
+⏳ Content calendar created for 30 days
-✅ At least 1 marketing campaign launched
+⏳ At least 1 marketing campaign launched

 ### Long-Term Success Metrics:
 - 20% increase in Instagram engagement